 There are gentler pursuits available in Kington, too.

 For garden lovers: The world-famous Hergest Croft Garden is just a few hundred yards from our house.
 50 acres of gardens and woodland, with over 4000 rare shrubs, giant rhododendrons and many exotic species.
 Westonbury Mill Water Gardens is an intriguing and eccentric garden open every day April to end September with some wonderful follies including the world’s largest water-powered cuckoo clock.
 The gardens also have an excellent café.
 North Herefordshire is packed full of excellent gardens open for the National Garden Scheme.
-In June ( 20-21) Titley hosts the Gardens in the Wild Festival with talks, stalls, walks and many gardens in the area specially open for the weekend.

 - For animal lovers: The Small Breeds Farm is just outside Kington, with its wide collection of rare animals and birds, including its unique Owl collection.
 A great place for families to visit.